2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 #### Energy consumption in perspective

 To fully assess the environmental impact of Bitcoin, it is crucial to understand that energy consumption is not inherently bad.
 Bitcoin uses **less than 1%** of the world's energy, and much of the energy consumed is **renewable or otherwise wasted**.
 Bitcoin miners often utilize energy sources that would otherwise go unused, such as stranded or flared natural gas.
-This feature makes Bitcoin's energy consumption more efficient than critics suggest:contentReference[oaicite:0]{index=0}:contentReference[oaicite:1]{index=1}.
+This feature makes Bitcoin's energy consumption more efficient than critics suggest.

 ![Image](assets/5/4.webp)

 Bitcoin's energy consumption must also be compared to that of traditional financial systems.
 The banking sector, with its extensive infrastructure, including ATMs, branches, and data centers, consumes significantly more energy.
 Furthermore, the U.S. military, which underpins the global financial system, is one of the largest consumers of fossil fuels globally.
-In comparison, Bitcoin offers a far more efficient alternative for securing and transferring wealth:contentReference[oaicite:2]{index=2}:contentReference[oaicite:3]{index=3}.
+In comparison, Bitcoin offers a far more efficient alternative for securing and transferring wealth.

 ### Crime and illicit activity